kanhegaonkarsaurabh/CurrencyConverter/README.md

-## React Native Currency App
+## React Native MeetToDine App

-This repository contains code to a simple mobile application I built by using `create-react-native-app` and using HandleBarLabs' tutorials.
+This repository contains code to a simple mobile application we built by using `create-react-native-app` and using Expo's out-of-the-box API's